CALL FOR ABSTRACTS:

 SELECTION AND REVIEW PROCESS

-PROJECT SELECTION CRITERIA: U.S. Embassy in Mongolia and the Center will review and select Round 1 project abstracts and full project applications (Round 2) in consultation with the regional bureaus according to the program objectives, funding areas and priorities, ineligible activities and unallowable costs, and other application requirements.
-The Center may deem applications ineligible if the project abstracts or the full project applications do not fully adhere to AFCP 2019 Large Grants Program objectives, requirements, and other neutral criteria stated herein.
+PROJECT SELECTION CRITERIA: U.S. Embassy in Mongolia and the Cultural Heritage Center (The Center) at ECA will review and select Round 1 project abstracts and full project applications (Round 2) in consultation with the regional bureaus according to the program objectives, funding areas and priorities, ineligible activities and unallowable costs, and other application requirements.
+The Center may deem applications ineligible if the project abstracts or the full project applications do not fully adhere to AFCP 2020 Large Grants Program objectives, requirements, and other neutral criteria stated herein.

-PROJECT ABSTRACT REVIEW AND SELECTION (ROUND 1): The Center will screen and rate all project abstracts received by the December deadline and forward the favorably rated abstracts to the relevant regional bureaus for ranking.
-The project abstracts may be forwarded for advisory peer review to other federal agency personnel with relevant experience as well as to other State offices.
-On or around January, 2019, the Center will invite Embassies whose project abstracts received a favorable rating and ranking to submit full project applications.
+PROJECT ABSTRACT REVIEW AND SELECTION (ROUND 1): The Center will screen all project abstracts for technical eligibility based on the objectives, priorities, requirements, ineligible activities, and unallowable costs contained in this funding opportunity.
+It will forward the technically eligible abstracts to the relevant regional bureaus for comment.
+The Center may forward project abstracts for advisory peer review to other federal agency personnel with relevant experience.
+On or around January 10, 2020, the Center will notify embassies of the Round 1 results and invite a subset to submit full applications.

 Explanatory information provided by the Center that contradicts published language is not binding.
 Issuance of this Notice of Funding Opportunity does not constitute an award commitment on the part of the U.S. Government.
 The Center reserves the right to waive program formalities and to reduce, revise, or increase proposal budgets in accordance with the needs of the program and the availability of funds.
 Awards made will be subject to periodic reporting and evaluation requirements as specified above and in the Notice of Award.